ConnerKT/Reading-Notes/401/Class26/README.md

 # Intro to MVC

-This topic is important to me because
+This topic is important to me because I want to learn more about MVC and how powerful it can be.

 ## [Retrospective 26](https://connerkt.github.io/Reading-Notes/401/Class16/Retro26)